HL7/fhir-for-fair/input/pagecontent/citation.md

     the *classification* element contains *type*, *classifier*, and *whoClassified* elements.

-7.a) A type element can be used to describe the kind of classification.
+7.a) A *type* element can be used to describe the kind of classification.
 Expressing the classification type as a classification.type value enables extensive re-use of the structure without requiring separate structural elements for keywords, conditions, domains, severity, certainty, geographic categories, and many other commonly used types of classification.

-7.b) A classifier element can be used to include any number of classification values.
+7.b) A *classifier* element can be used to include any number of classification values.

-7.c) A whoClassified element can be used to include attribution, ownership, and rights management data for the classification.
+7.c) A *whoClassified* element can be used to include attribution, ownership, and rights management data for the classification.

-8)  A publicationForm element can include any number of publication forms for the cited artifact and each publication form can be represented with any of:
+8)  A *publicationForm* element can include any number of publication forms for the cited artifact and each publication form can be represented with any of:

-8.a) a publishedIn element to represent the collection in which the cited artifact is published;
+8.a) a *publishedIn* element to represent the collection in which the cited artifact is published;

-8.b) a periodicRelease element to represent the specific issue within the collection, such as a journal or newspaper that is released in periodic packages;
+8.b) a *periodicRelease* element to represent the specific issue within the collection, such as a journal or newspaper that is released in periodic packages;

-8.c) articleDate and lastRevisionDate elements for dates related to the cited artifact itself;
+8.c) *articleDate* and *lastRevisionDate* elements for dates related to the cited artifact itself;

-8.d) accessionNumber, pageString, firstPage, lastPage, and pageCount elements that can be used to identify the specific location or position within the collection;
+8.d) *accessionNumber*, *pageString*, *firstPage*, *lastPage*, and *pageCount* elements that can be used to identify the specific location or position within the collection;

-8.e) a language element; and
+8.e) a *language* element; and

-8.f) a copyright element to report rights management data specific to the publication form.
+8.f) a *copyright* element to report rights management data specific to the publication form.

-9)  A webLocation element can include any number of web locations (often called URLs for Uniform Resource Locators) and each url element can be paired with a classifier element to distinguish among multiple web locations.
+9)  A *webLocation* element can include any number of web locations (often called URLs for Uniform Resource Locators) and each url element can be paired with a classifier element to distinguish among multiple web locations.

-10) A relatesTo element can include any number of relations to other artifacts.
+10) A *relatesTo* element can include any number of relations to other artifacts.
 The RelatedArtifact datatype includes elements to classify the type of relationship, to classify the related artifact, and to identify the related artifact.

-11) A dateAccessed element can document when the cited artifact was accessed.
+11) A *dateAccessed* element can document when the cited artifact was accessed.

-12) A currentState element can include any number of status classifications for the cited artifact.
+12) A *currentState* element can include any number of status classifications for the cited artifact.

-13) A statusDate element can include any number of status classifications for the cited artifact paired with the timing of these status classifications.
+13) A *statusDate* element can include any number of status classifications for the cited artifact paired with the timing of these status classifications.

-14) A contributorship element can be used to report attribution of any type of contribution to the creation of the cited artifact.
+14) A *contributorship* element can be used to report attribution of any type of contribution to the creation of the cited artifact.

-14.a) The contributorship element includes a summary element that can include any number of strings used to summarize contributorship, such as author lists, contributorship statements, and acknowledgement statements.
+14.a) The *contributorship* element includes a summary element that can include any number of strings used to summarize contributorship, such as author lists, contributorship statements, and acknowledgement statements.

-14.b) The contributorship element includes an entry element that can include any number of entities that contributed to the cited artifact.
+14.b) The *contributorship* element includes an entry element that can include any number of entities that contributed to the cited artifact.
 The entry element may include:

-14.b.i. name, initials, collectiveName, and identifier elements to identify the entity;
+14.b.i. *name*, *initials*, *collectiveName*, and *identifier* elements to identify the entity;

-14.b.ii. affiliationInfo, address, and telecom elements to provide additional information about the entity;
+14.b.ii. *affiliationInfo*, *address*, and *telecom* elements to provide additional information about the entity;

-14.b.iii. contributionType, role, contributionInstance, and correspondingContact elements to report specific contributions by the entity; and
+14.b.iii. *contributionType*, *role*, *contributionInstance*, and *correspondingContact* elements to report specific contributions by the entity; and

-14.b.iv. a rankingOrder element to provide a rank order among contributing entities.
+14.b.iv. a *rankingOrder* element to provide a rank order among contributing entities.

-15) A note element can include any number of annotations for data that does not fit other elements.
+15) A *note* element can include any number of annotations for data that does not fit other elements.

 ### Metadata of the Citation